-The Research Ethics and Governance Information System (REGIS) will support ethics and governance management of human research projects within all NSW public health organisations.
+The Research Ethics and Governance Information System (REGIS) supports ethics and governance management of human research projects within all NSW public health organisations.

 REGIS is a joint initiative between eHealth and the Office for Health and Medical Research.
-It is already being used by most NSW sites for local single-site research projects.
-Canberra based F1 Solutions have been contracted to build REGIS on their OmniEthics platform.
-Guided by ongoing stakeholder feedback, the REGIS team is progressively working with F1 solutions on the system build.
+It is being used by NSW sites for local single-site research projects, and for those that fall under National Mutual Acceptance (NMA) guidelines.
+Canberra based F1 Solutions have built REGIS on their OmniEthics platform.
+Guided by ongoing stakeholder feedback, REGIS will implement enhancements moving forward to ensure research projects are properly supported.

-For more information and regular monthly updates on the REGIS transition, please visit the REGIS website.
+For more information, training resources and news on REGIS, please visit the REGIS website.

 Clinical trial risk category: REGIS Project Registration Question B8